Bcicenas/personal_manager/README.md

 # To do list
  - Tasks
- - Load more
+ - Rewrite dashboard in accordion

 # Work in Progress
- - Load more
+ - Rewrite dashboard in accordion

 # Done Tasks
  - Basic FrontEnd
  - Create Shopping list